-Megan M. Carpenter is dean of the University of New Hampshire School of Law.
-Dean Carpenter is an internationally known expert in intellectual property, with particular interests in entrepreneurship, branding, and the arts.
+Megan Carpenter is dean and professor of law of the University of New Hampshire Franklin Pierce School of Law.

-Dean Carpenter practiced law at Kirkpatrick & Lockhart (now K&L Gates), where she represented clients on a variety of intellectual property and technology-related issues.
+Dean Carpenter practiced law at Kirkpatrick & Lockhart (now K&L Gates), where she represented clients on technology-focused legal issues, and at Carpenter & Bruning, a boutique IP and entertainment law firm.

 LL.M., International Human Rights, National University of Ireland